-- A capital investment of \$5 million in equipment for industrial or manufacturing facilities or \$1 million for all other facility types in urban areas. - or capital investment of \$1 million in equipment for industrial or manufacturing facilities or \$250,000 in rural areas. - 50 urban jobs created or 10 in rural areas, and certain wage requirements must be met. - Data Center Abatement and Aviation Parts Abatement available with jobs, investment and wage requirements.
+- A capital investment of \$5 million in equipment for industrial or manufacturing facilities or \$1 million for all other facility types in urban areas. - or capital investment of \$1 million in equipment for industrial or manufacturing facilities or \$250,000 for all other facility types in rural areas. - 50 urban jobs created or 10 in rural areas, and certain wage requirements must be met. - Data Center Abatement and Aviation Parts Abatement available with jobs, investment and wage requirements.